Skip to content

 2. Find the name of the service account for the ingress gateway.
 The service account might exist in another namespace, depending on where you deployed your gateway proxy.

-kubectl get serviceaccount -n gloo-mesh-gateways
+kubectl get serviceaccount -n istio-ingress

 NAME SECRETS AGE